Hugs on a Plate

 Ingredients

 This recipe is all about keeping it simple while packing in plenty of flavor and protein.
-With just a handful of ingredients, you can whip up crepes that are light, delicious
+With just a handful of ingredients, you can whip up crepes that are light and delicious.

 Protein